Tired of trying to find out what caused acne and just want a solution? BioClarity can help.Find out more

 Acne Causes - The Deal with Makeup and Acne

-You may have heard that wearing makeup can exacerbate acne flare ups, but this is not necessarily the case.
-Some purport that cosmetics can fill up your pores, worsen pimples, and prevent your skin from “breathing”.
+You may have heard the age old question, "does makeup cause acne?".
+While wearing makeup can exacerbate acne flare ups, it is not necessarily the case.
+Some support the fact that that cosmetics can fill up your pores, worsen pimples, and prevent your skin from “breathing”.
 The truth is, whether or not makeup worsens acne is highly individualized.
 While excessive use of foundations, concealers, and other cosmetics can work their way into and block up your pores, making sure to clean your face of such products before working out or going to bed lessens the likelihood of makeup blockages.

 There are many who recommend that those with acne-prone skin use non-comedogenic ingredients, that is, cosmetics designed to avoid clogging the pores.
 It’s best to use products that are labeled hypoallergenic and oil free, and some find that makeup products with salicylic acid help the skin remain clear.
 It’s also important to avoid applying layer upon layer of makeup.